 This section covers statistics that are available for Activities in Engage.
 Note that not all of the following statistics are available for every activity.
 Statistics are listed in alphabetical order.

-Attempts Unable to Call due to the Budget Cap—This is the number of Click To Call supporters who would have made calls if funding had still be available.
+Attempts Unable to Call due to the Budget Cap—This is the number of Click To Call supporters who would have made calls if funding had still been available.